-Whatever sins you or I have committed or will commit, Christ took as if He had committed them Himself when He hung on the cross.
+The sins you or I have committed or will commit, Christ took as if He had committed them Himself when He hung on the cross.
 If our sins did not become Christ’s sins, then we are still condemned and will perish.
 The law kills.
 The law killed Christ.
 And we go free.
 If Christ bears our sins, we do not bear them.
 He got our sins.
 We get His holiness.

-At the cross the sin of the world attacked the righteousness of God.
+At the cross, the sin of the world attacked the righteousness of God.
 But Christ’s righteousness is undefeatable.
 The result was inevitable.
 Sin was and remains defeated.
 God’s righteousness triumphs and reigns forever.

 The Spirit is freedom from sin, death, the curse, hell, and the judgment of God.
-Paul does not even mention merit in relation to the promise of the Spirit and the blessing that go with Him.
+Paul does not even mention merit in relation to the promise of the Spirit and the blessing that goes with Him.
 The Spirit is received by faith alone.

 The word testament is another name for the promise that God made to Abraham.
-Even in civil law we are careful not to modify a person’s last will and testament.
+Even in civil law, we are careful not to modify a person’s last will and testament.
 Paul uses this example to illustrate the immutability of Christ’s last will and testament.
 A testament is not a law, but an inheritance.
 Heirs do not look for laws and assessments when they open a will; they look for grants and favors.
-The promises God made to Abraham were made in view of Christ, in one seed, not in many seeds.
+The promises God made to Abraham God made in view of Christ, in one seed, not in many seeds.
 That is, not in the Jews as a people but in Christ.

-Because the law was not even around at the time of Abraham, we can be certain, Abraham was not justified by the law.
+Because the law was not even around at the time of Abraham, we can be certain, that Abraham was not justified by the law.
 The law could not have justified Abraham.
-God granted him remission of sins, as He will as to all believers.
+God granted him remission of sins, as He will all believers.
 God said to Abraham, “In you shall all the nations be blessed.”
 The blessing was not conditioned by keeping the law.